nextcloud/end_to_end_encryption_rfc/RFC.md

 - check signature
 - check that hash of metadata-key is in keyChecksums
 - check that no hash has been removed from the keyChecksums
-- check if cert of all recipients is issued by the CA
+- check if cert of all users is issued by the CA

 ### Modifying and accessing content of an end-to-end encrypted folder
 The following steps are required to create, update, delete files of an end-to-end encrypted folder.